samsarahq/thunder/doc/pagination.md

 ### Filtering

 You can define text filters for one or multiple fields in Thunder.
-The return value of a sort field must be a `string`.
+The return value of a filter field must be a `string`.

 As you can see below, a filter field does not need to be on the paginated object.